sergio-costas/lxcraft/README.md

 Simplifies building snap files that depend on locally modified snap files.

-It builds the snap inside a LXC container, and everything is defined with a YAML file.
+It builds the snap inside a LXC container using "--destructive-mode", which allows to do it in a safe way.
+Everything is defined with a YAML file.

 ## YAML format